wengwenchao123/DDGCRN/README.md

 ```
 Replace `{DATASET_NAME}` with one of `PEMSD3`, `PEMSD4`, `PEMSD7`, `PEMSD8`, `PEMSD7(L)`, `PEMSD7(M)`

-such as `python run.py --datasets PEMSD4`
+such as `python run.py --dataset PEMSD4`

 There are two options for `{MODE_NAME}` : `train` and `test`